Description

 West Nile virus is spread by the bite of a mosquito carrying the virus.
 Mosquitoes that have fed on an infected bird can transmit the virus to their offspring and to other birds, horses, other animals and humans.

-Keep in mind that if an animal is infected with West Nile virus, that can indicate that there are mosquitoes carrying the virus in the immediate environment or in an area it has recently been to.
+If an animal is infected with West Nile virus, that can indicate that there are mosquitoes carrying the virus in the immediate environment or in an area it has recently been to.

 Time between the virus entering the animal’s body and the appearance of symptoms